 Do not apply within 36 days of harvest.
-Do not apply more than 11.4 fl oz/A/season.
+Do not apply more than 11.4 fl oz/A/year.
 Proline may be applied by ground, air or chemigation.
 Proline may be applied until the 50% bloom stage.
-Max applications of 2 times per season.
+Max application of 2 times per year.